Author's Note: Hi, welcome to the undisputedly most popular Spec Spidey fanfic on the internet!

 Thwip.
 An elastic strand of sticky goodness sent the little girl flying back to the sidewalk.

 "Thank you, Mr. Spider-Man!"
-The girl immediately threw her arms around his waist.
+Immediately, the girl threw her arms around his waist.

 "Please, Mr. Spider-Man is my dad.
 Call me Spidey."
-Spider-Man knelt down to place a hand on her shoulder.
+Spider-Man knelt to put a hand on her shoulder.
 "Didn't your mom ever tell you to look both ways before crossing the street?"

-"Um, okay, then."
-Spidey glanced around.
-There were plenty of onlookers, but none were running forward to claim the kid.
-"Say, where is your-?"
+"Actually…" Spidey glanced around.
+There were plenty of onlookers, but none were running forward to claim the kid. "…where is your-?"

 "Hey, there you are," said Spider-Man.
 "Your kid was all alone-"